feefo customer trust

 Before long the stitch patterns covered the entire sweater, creating an even more aesthetically pleasing garment.
 Before long, commercial interest took hold, and the aran sweater began to really grow in popularity.

 As it evolved, the modern Aran sweater was manufactured with thicker yarn, the sweaters were knitted flat and seam is sewn together, and the stitching became looser.
-This decreased the amount of time it took to knit a sweater, thus increasing the arans production.
+This decreased the amount of time it took to knit a sweater, thus increasing the Aran's production output.

 The Aran sweater is known for its stitching patterns and intricacies and is considered both a practical choice and fashion statement.